leozulfiu/python-scripts/README.md

 # useful python scripts

-I have these python scripts in my PATH variable which I use frequently on a daily basis.
+I have these python scripts in my PATH variable which I use on a daily basis.

 **syn** gives you synonyms to a given word